bhauman/bhauman.github.com/drafts/inline-eval.md

 * your own images, there's nothing stopping you from creating your own images and using those in the game

+### The FLOW moment

+There's a moment in the coding process.
+Your cursor blinks in the editor while the shape of data and its necessary transformations hover in your mind.
+As you type out your solution, uncertainty arrives - do your assumptions actually hold?
+Is the data structured as you imagine?
+Are you remembering function names and arguments correctly?
+This is where inline evaluation shines, sliding seamlessly into this moment with immediate feedback that confirms whether your mental model matches reality.
+It bridges the gap between thought and execution, letting you verify assumptions without breaking your flow.

 ### And end or maybe a beginning

 Thanks for taking the time to experience inline evaluation.

-A major goal of this post was to showcase the instant feedback it provides.
-By keeping you engaged in the problem at hand, inline evaluation helps maintain your flow and focus where it matters most—in your code.

-Another goal of this post is to inform programmers that this type of interactivity exists.
+A major goal of this post to get more programmers to experience this.
 As programmers, we often fall into cognitive ruts that deeply constrain our expectations of what the programming process can be.
-These mental ruts, in turn, limit the potential of what we create as programmers.
+These mental ruts, in turn, limit the potential of what we create.
 I have observed decisions by language designers, programming architecture advocates, and tool builders that directly ignore or impede this type of interactivity—a situation I find genuinely unfortunate.

 It's hard to get people to try things outside their experience.
 It's natural to resist unfamiliar ideas and dismiss them.
 Many who read